pachterlab/gget/README.md

 ___

 ## gget muscle
-Align multiple nucleotide or amino acid sequences against each other using [Muscle5](https://www.drive5.com/muscle/).
+Align multiple nucleotide or amino acid sequences to each other using [Muscle5](https://www.drive5.com/muscle/).
 Return format: ClustalW formatted standard out or aligned FASTA.

 **Required arguments**